Sampling diverse near-optimal solutions via algorithmic quantum annealing

 Sampling diverse solutions of combinatorial problems pose a significant difficulty due to the exponential explosion of the configuration space.
 This problem can be reformulated as finding independent low-energy states of spin-glass systems~\cite{mezard_information_2009}.
-Sampling is at the core of discrete optimization, robust optimization, and counting problems which are \#P-complete \cite{moore_nature_2011}.
-Unbiased or fair sampling over discrete data is also one of the computational bottlenecks in machine learning tasks, including training and inference tasks in structured probabilistic models~\cite{goodfellow_deep_2016} and energy-based models~\cite{lecun_tutorial_2006}.
-In particular, approximating partition function or evaluating the marginal distributions for Boltzmann machines, random Markov fields, or Bayesian networks are yet intractable over general graph topologies for high-dimensional data~\cite{goodfellow_deep_2016}.
+Sampling is at the core of discrete optimization, robust optimization, and counting problems which are \#P-complete~\cite{moore_nature_2011}.
+Unbiased or fair sampling over discrete spaces is also one of the computational bottlenecks in machine learning tasks, including training and inference tasks in structured probabilistic models~\cite{goodfellow_deep_2016} and energy-based models~\cite{lecun_tutorial_2006}.
+In particular, approximating partition function or evaluating the marginal distributions for random Markov fields, Boltzmann machines, Hopfield models, or Bayesian networks are yet intractable over general graph topologies for high-dimensional data~\cite{goodfellow_deep_2016}.